-Close Assault Attacks
+Close Assault

-In Close Assault, a model may select any weapon to fight against any enemy model within 1" of it.
+In Close Assault, a model uses a non-ranged weapon to fight against any enemy model within 1" of it.
 Roll dice equal to its Attack; each result that is at least equal to the target number may cause 1 hit on the target model.